aen1gma/blog/_posts/2025-04-25-how-i-talk-to-ai.md

 layout: post
 title: How I talk to AI
 subtitle: Without the perfect prompt
+description: A practical framework I use to get better results from ChatGPT—by thinking about the conversation before I prompt
 date: 2025-04-25
 ---
 Since ChatGPT launched in November 2022, I've been equally curious, intrigued and skeptical about what can be achieved in this magical chat window.
 I started by poking it with a metaphorical stick, trying to work out if it was alive or dead, friendly or hostile.
 Through lots of learning and experimentation I've now created a place for AI in my day to day.
 It's my 24/7 personal assistant for life.